wjglerum/quarkus-ai-agent-workshop/step-04-tools/README.md

 ```

 The `@RegisterRestClient` annotation tells Quarkus to generate a REST client for us.
-It doesn't need any arguments so we can just create a get method.
+It doesn't need any arguments so we can just create a GET method.

 Next, we should annotate the method with `@Tool` to tell LangChain that it should be used as a tool.
 Give it a good description so that the model can learn what it does.